The Columbia 5.5 and Columbia Sabre

 Manufactured by: Columbia Yacht Corporation

-I was aware early on that these two boats existed, but it was just recently that I received information on them and found that they are probably mold mates.
-It appears that the 5.5 was the open cockpit racer/daysailer and the Sabre was the same hull fitted with a cabin and cruising accomodations.
+These two boats share the same hull.
+The 5.5 was the open cockpit racer/daysailer and the Sabre was the same hull fitted with a cabin and cruising accomodations.

 Columbia 5.5/Sabre Trailer Dimensions